blacklightcms/recurly/README.md

 }
 ```

-## Notes
+## Roadmap
 The API is still being finalized and may change over the coming weeks.
+Here is
+what's coming before things stabilize:
  * Support for paginating beyond the first page with cursors needs to be completed
+ * Coupons and invoices.
+All other portions of the API are complete.
- * Documentation and more usage examples will be coming as well
+ * Documentation and more usage examples.
  * There is currently no support for updating billing info with a credit card or
  bank account directly.
-Using recurly.js token is the only supported method currently.
+Using [recurly.js](https://docs.recurly.com/js/) token is the only supported method currently.
+ Because the the token method using [recurly.js](https://docs.recurly.com/js/) is the recommended method, this
- This is currently a low priority.
+ is currently a low priority.
+The placeholder functions are already in place so
+ this will not affect API stability of the library.

 Once that notice is removed things will be stable.
 Contributions are welcome.

 ## License
-Licensed under the MIT.
+go-recurly is available under the [MIT License](http://opensource.org/licenses/MIT).